“You can do anything you want with your life and no one can stop you…but you.” – Rosetta Thurman

 Rosetta’s Official Bio

-Rosetta Thurman is the Founder and CEO of Happy Black Woman, a global empowerment company and high-vibe sisterhood for Black women entrepreneurs who want to make a big impact, earn a great income and live an abundant lifestyle.
-As a transformational business coach, her mission is to help Black women entrepreneurs uplevel their mindset, master their marketing and increase their sales so that they can accomplish their business and lifestyle goals faster than they ever thought possible.
+Rosetta Thurman is the Founder and CEO of Happy Black Woman, a global empowerment company and high-vibe sisterhood for ambitious Black women who want to make a big impact, earn a great income and live an abundant lifestyle.
+As a transformational coach, her mission is to help Black women entrepreneurs and leaders uplevel their mindset so that they can accomplish their business and lifestyle goals faster than they ever thought possible.

 Rosetta is the host of the Happy Black Woman Podcast, creator of the Launch Your Business 90-Day Boot Camp and the author of Launch Your Business: The 5 Step Solution to Do What You Love, Quit Your Job and Have the Freedom to Travel and Live Life on Your Own Terms.
 She has been featured in numerous media outlets, including JET Magazine, Essence.com, Entrepreneur.com, Dr. Oz’ Good Life Magazine, BBC London and BlackEnterprise.com.
 She holds a Master’s Degree in Organizational Management and has also taught leadership, business and marketing as an Adjunct Professor at Trinity Washington University.